Connor-Griffith/CISC275-Lab1/README.md

 Some of this may be repetitive from last week, but if anything, more practice will help you get used to using Git & GitHub now as opposed to later.

-As a general overview for this lab, we will:
+As a general overview for this lab

 Fork a repository
 Invite collaborators to your repository